-I think the only times you can tell a noticeable difference between a cheap and more expensive brand is when it comes to denim and knitwear.posted about 4 years ago
+I think the only times you can tell a noticeable difference between a cheap and more expensive brand is when it comes to denim and knitwear.posted over 4 years ago

 As a general principle I agree that you get what you pay for, but I think Jukilove said the caveat already: you still need to shop wisely to avoid the exceptions and find good pieces.
 Handing over more money doesn’t guarantee quality.
 There are so many factors that affect pricing – prestige, advertising, core market, etc. The quality of a garment isn’t necessarily reflected in the price (as a few people have said, Urban Outfitters is a good example, in my opinion).

 A lot of mass market brands, whether they’re low or mid-end, have their clothes made in the same factories by the same workers operating in the same conditions, under the same time constraints, etc. Unless some brands have invest more in better materials, you won’t be able to tell much difference in quality, because the craftsmanship will be the same.
 Many mid-end brands will use higher quality fabrics and trimmings, more details etc, but still need to produce a large number of garments in a short space of time as cheaply as possible.
 Quickly made doesn’t always mean badly made, but sometimes it does (especially trend-led items, which are designed for a quick turnaround, not a long life).